This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 • Precision: High

-Another industrial plastic 3D printing technology, Multi Jet Fusion is pioneered by American tech giant HP as they expand from 2D to 3D printing.
-MJF features not only a type of 3D printer, but also a build unit that attached to the printer for printing, and a processing station that cools parts after the printing process.
+Multi Jet Fusion is pioneered by American tech giant HP, and features a 3D printer as well as a build unit that attaches to the printer for printing, and a processing station for after the printing process.

 Parts created using MJF 3D printing.
 Source: protolabs.co.uk.